 The societies described by primitive communism drew the interest of Karl Marx because they provided a way to show that the institutions of capitalism are historically specific and changeable.
 In Marx's model of socioeconomic structures, societies with primitive communism had no hierarchical social class structures or capital accumulation.
-Primitive communism as traditionally based on egalitarian social relations and common ownership.
+Primitive communism is traditionally based on egalitarian social relations and common ownership.

-Primitive Communism is a term associated with Karl Marx and Friedrich Engels, and refers to what preceded stratification and exploitation in human history: Collective right to basic resources, Egalitarianism in social relationships, Absence of authoritarian rule and hierarchy.
+Primitive Communism is a term associated with Karl Marx and Friedrich Engels, and refers to what preceded stratification and exploitation in human history: Collective right to basic resources, Egalitarianism in social relationships, absence of authoritarian rule and hierarchy.

 So long as primitive communism subsists, the tribal lands are cultivated in common.
 In certain parts of India, says Nearchus, one of Alexander's generals, and eye-witness of events that took place in the 4th century, B.C., the lands were cultivated in common by tribes or groups of relatives, who at the end of the year shared among themselves the fruits and crops. - Nearchus apud Strabo.